Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture

 \section{The Method}

 In this section, we introduce our two-stage coarse-to-fine approach for facial image inpainting.
-The first stage makes an initial coarse prediction using our preliminary encoder-generator architecture, i.e. the CRG, which allows learning the inverse function of the generator accurately via an encoder in an unsupervised setting \cite{dogan2020semi}.
-In this part, we establish a cycle between the encoder and the generator and score the generated image at the end of each cycle using a discriminator network (Section \ref{sec:Discriminator_network}).
-The CRG cycle is run until a plausible image content is generated (usually less than 10 times), and finally, the image with the highest discriminator score is selected as the coarse prediction.
+The first stage makes an initial coarse prediction using our preliminary encoder-generator architecture, i.e. the CRG \cite{dogan2020semi}.
+In this part, we establish a cycle between the encoder and the generator and score the generated image at the end of each cycle using a discriminator network that we designed and trained specifically for this task (Section \ref{sec:Discriminator_network}).
+The CRG cycle is run until a plausible image content is generated (usually less than 10 iterations), and finally, the image with the highest discriminator score is selected as the coarse prediction.
 In general, the score is low in the first cycle, the score increases as the cycle progresses, and after a certain number of iterations, the score generated by the discriminator starts decreasing.
-However, sometimes the score may fluctuate up and down; therefore, after running 10 iterations, we select the image with the highest score as the coarse prediction.
+We assume convergence before this point.

-The second stage of our approach can be considered as a postprocessing stage.
+The second stage of our approach can be considered as a post-processing stage.
 Our aim is to improve and eliminate some minor artifacts of the resultant coarse image in and around the boundaries of the masked regions.
-The second stage takes the generated coarse image as input, and predicts a refined result using a Unet type deep network (Section \ref{sec:unet_arch}).
+The second stage takes the generated coarse image as input and predicts a refined result using a Unet type deep network (Section \ref{sec:unet_arch}).
 The aim of using a network in this stage is to avoid handcrafted post-processing operations.
 We trained a Unet model that we adapted from \cite{isola2017image,liu2018partial} from scratch.
 The overall design of the proposed model is depicted in Fig. \ref{fig:proposed_model}.